Whether you're new to driving or have had your licence a while, understanding exactly what the codes on your driving licence mean can be tough

 "You can find out more about the circumstances on the GOV.UK website."

-To help you feel confident in your driving licence knowledge, check out all the information we found out from the DVLA about different licence types.
+To help you feel confident in your licence knowledge, check out all the information we found out from the DVLA about different driving licence categories.

 All weights given include maximum authorised mass which is the weight of the vehicle or trailer including the maximum load it can safely carry when travelling on the road.